Dans.Faithweb.com The Real Truth About The "Separation of Church and State" |

 So why do serious constitutional problems arise when the government displays the Ten Commandments?
 Aren’t they the grounds for much of our criminal law, and therefore constitute a legal and historical document, not just a religious one?
 This misguided argument treats the Ten Commandments as though they are an indissoluble whole, and, as most Christian know, they are not.

 The first four of the Ten Commandments have no secular, or non-religious legal purpose.
 Instead, they concern only specific religious duties expected of believers.
-These four commandments contain directives that no government official in this land of religious liberty may say or endorse on behalf of the government.
+These four commandments contain directives that no government official in this land of religious liberty may say or endorse on behalf of the government.1.
+Thou shalt have no other gods before me.However, commandments 5-10, taken by themselves, make no mention of religion at all.
+Instead, the principles expressed are all rules of proper conduct by people in society and are thus completely secular in nature, and they can be found in many laws in the United States.

 2. Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.
 Thou shalt not bow down thyself to them, nor serve them.